• Skip to main content

 January 6, 2016

 The McFaddin-Ward House was built in 1905-1906 in a Beaux-Arts Colonial style.
 Its furnishings and décor reflected the lifestyle of the family that lived there for seventy-five years.
-The family collected objects and chose to live with things they liked.
-This reflected their tastes and the changing trends of the times.
-Some objects they chose …
+The family …

 Read more“Stuff” – Past Visitor Center Exhibit